-WordPress is the most affordable and user-friendly platform for creating a private knowledge base.
+Creating a knowledge base with WordPress is the most affordable and user-friendly way to get a private knowledge base up and running.
 Almost any type of knowledge base site can be built with WordPress, and we will show you how in this post.

 A knowledge base is a centralized online library for knowledge management and knowledge sharing.
 It is optimized for collecting, organizing, retrieving, and sharing knowledge in a community or for an individual.

 Private knowledge base means that the knowledge base content is kept private only accessible to limited people, and it is not open for the public to see.

 A private knowledge base is mainly 2 types based on the user

 - Internal knowledge base for an organization or a company – It contains all the knowledge content of the organization and access is given only to employees or to certain employees / teams based on the nature of the content

 - Personal knowledge base – It is used to collect and later retrieve the personal knowledge of an individual.

 Organizations have private or sensitive information which they do not want to share with the general public.
 This information will be stored by an internal knowledge base, which can be accessed privately by members and employees.

 Also, there could be many teams or departments in a company and you could want a private knowledge sharing space for each of the internal teams.